rwb/m26/README.md

 * A standard MAR analysis would lead us to reject the hypothesis that θ = 0.5 (a city drawn at random is equally likely to have experienced an increase or a decrease in its murder rate from 2013 to 2015).
 * A partial identification analysis leads us to the conclusion that our sample *p* must be somewhere between 0.561 and 0.646.
 * The confidence interval around the lower bound estimate of θ = 0.561 is [0.438,0.679]; since this confidence interval includes 0.5, we now fail to reject the hypothesis that θ = 0.5.
-* The data are simply not strong enough to tell us whether θ is actually greater than 0.5.
+* The data are simply not strong enough for us to infer whether θ is greater than 0.5.